xmos/host_xvf_control/README.rst

         cmake -G "NMake Makefiles" -B build && cd build && nmake

 .. note::
-    For now, windows drivers can only be build with a 32-bit tools
+    For now, windows drivers can only be built with 32-bit tools

 *****
 Using